nemonik/hands-on-DevOps/readme.md

 INFO: ------------------------------------------------------------------------
 ```

 **NOTE**

-- If you see an error concerned about blame files not being found you didn't commit your code.
+- If you see an error concerned about blame files not being found you didn't first commit your code.
 Go back commit your code.
-You don't need to push it.
+You don't need to `push` it.
 Just commit it.
+- Also, notice I didn't say `push` your code.
+Your code hasn't been pushed to GitLab, but has only been committed to your local copy of your repository.
 - If you see this outputed

   ```